rodoufu/flights-rs/README.md

 * An async log library could be used to detach the request time from writing the logs to the specified output.
 * One could use a smaller and faster protocol such as gRPC or BSON instead of a REST full API.
+* A faster and more high performant HTTP library could be used instead of `actix`, like hyper (https://hyper.rs/)
+* The server number of threads is only controlled by the number of workers that can be selected by the env var `WORKERS`, a better parallelization could be done with better production tests.
+Also the number of cores in the node running it could be considered.
 * The service does not persist anything or read from any other source, this request is basically CPU bound.
   In case one needs to handle scenarios where there are many requests and processing them takes too long, one could change the interface to answer with a receipt id.
   Each request would save the flight info in a persistence and process it async.
   With the receipt id the client would be able to make another request to get the response once it is done, for example:
 ```shell
 $ curl -X POST -H 'Content-Type: application/json' localhost:8080/flight -d '{"legs":[["IND","EWR"],["SFO", "ATL"],["GSO", "IND"],["ATL", "GSO"]],"full_path":true}'
 {"type":"Ok","receipt_id":"506909ea-301e-4423-8710-e8559429f768"}